 Join us over the next 2 weeks to discover:The top challenges organizations running SAP applications face when tasked with business process documentation.

-- Tips on how to audit and keep business process documentation up to We will explain how to reverse engineer live SAP systems on your process models, to reflect exactly how your systems are used.
+- Tips on how to audit and keep business process documentation up to date.
+We will explain how to reverse engineer live SAP systems on your process models, to reflect exactly how your systems are used.

 - How to analyze impacted business processes when introducing SAP application changes.
 We will show you how our software identifies impacted business processes.